supervisely/developer-portal/app-development/basics/add-private-app.md

 🌎 **Public apps** are available on all private Supervisely Instances and in Community Edition.
 The guidelines for adding public apps will be covered in other tutorials.

-This tutorial covers the case of adding custom private app into your private instance.
+This tutorial covers the case of adding a custom private app to your private instance.
 It means that this app will be available only for your account and only on your private Supervisely instance.

-Apps, developed by Supervisely team, are open-sourced and are available on all Supervisely instances (Community Edition and all private customer's instances with Enterprise Edition license).
-The case of publishing an app into global public Supervisely Ecosystem will be coved in another tutorial.
+Apps, developed by the Supervisely team, are open-sourced and are available on all Supervisely instances (Community Edition and all private customer's instances with Enterprise Edition license).
+The case of publishing an app to the global public Supervisely Ecosystem will be covered in another tutorial.

+## How to share the private app with a Team members

+After the private app is released it will be available for the user who released the app.
+The app can be shared with the team members without the need to share it with the whole instance.
+To do it, you need to run the app once while being a member of the team.
+After that, the app will appear on the `App sessions` page and will become available by URL for any team member.

 ## Option 1. \[👍 Recommended] CLI - Run command in terminal.